Sergei Chernov interviews David Thomas for the St. Petersburg Times, Dec 11 2000

 Many rock writers saw punk as being progressive at the time.
 You said, punk rock was invented to sell clothes.
 Can t this be applied to rock music as such which to a great extent is part of mass culture?

 See above.
 Rock music is folk culture.
 So the question needs to be re-configured.
 For example, is Oasis a rock band?
 Clearly not.
 (1.)
 They are not American; and, (2.) they do not show any evidence of emerging from a native folk tradition.
 I am a native American.
 We have a native culture.
 Maybe you don't want to give us one.
 Maybe you want our native American culture to be confined to Hollywood dross, or granny sitting in a rocking chair in the Appalachian mountains, or field Negroes singing spirituals as they pick cotton.
 WAKE UP!
-There are NO grannies sitting in rockers in the Appalachians.
-There are NO field Negroes picking cotton.
-Talking in terms of "mass culture" leads nowhere.
+There are no grannies sitting in rockers in the Appalachians.
+There are no field Negroes picking cotton.
+Talking in terms of mass culture leads nowhere.
 Things are bought and sold.
 A particular widget does a good job of widgeting so it becomes very popular and sells many copies so other people start making widgets to sell.
 Is the original widget any less good at widgeting things?
 No. What if, after a while, the makers of imitation widgets, in order to sell more or meet the demand, start making the widget with cheaper materials?
 Eventually many bad copies fill the marketplace.
-Is the ORIGINAL widget any less good at widgeting?
+Is the original widget any less good at widgeting?
 No. Counterfeit money devalues a currency but cannot devalue the gold that stands behind the currency.

 What do you think about the contemporary state of music?